sethjgore/ment/README.md

 ## What it does

-* Minifies Javascript
+* Minifies and uglify Javascript
-* Combines and minifies CSS
+* Cache-busts and minifies CSS
-* Cache-busting
 * Optimizes images (with imagemin)
 * Runs your JavaScript through a code quality tool, JSHint (optional)
 * Runs your CSS through a code quality tool, CSSLint (optional)